 For some people, the holidays bring up feelings of sadness, loss, and frustration that can trigger or worsen depression.
 Some people overindulge in alcoholic libations.
 And many of us eat too much, which translates into an average weight gain of one or two pounds.
 (That may not seem like much, but most people never lose the weight they gain during the holidays.)

-To help you enjoy a healthy and happy holiday season, Harvard Health Publications is offering discounts on three Special Health Reports that focus on common holiday challenges.
+To help you enjoy a healthy and happy holiday season, Harvard Health Publishing is offering discounts on three Special Health Reports that focus on common holiday challenges.

 Understanding Depression describes this common and potentially debilitating mood disorder and offers keys to coping with it during the holidays and at any time of the year.